All Episodes

 They just want to say they did.

-So you got all these Democrats and all these media people who have been making the Iraq-Vietnam comparison to dredge up uh all of this negative and doom and gloom in people's minds.
+So you got all these Democrats and all these media people who have been making the Iraq-Vietnam comparison to dredge up all of this negative and doom and gloom in people's minds.

-And just threw it right back and it's outmaneuvered them again, and they just can't stand it.
+And it's outmaneuvered them again, and they just can't stand it.

-Remember, they see him as a barbecue jockey, hayseed tin of chewing tobacco in the back pocket clearing brush down in Texas, kind of guy.
+Remember, they see him as a barbecue jockey, hayseed, tin of chewing tobacco in the back pocket clearing brush down in Texas kind of guy.

 What more does he need if he's got the facts on his side?

-UK Times.
+U.K. Times.

-This is another one of these stories, Bush is right but uh that uh that it ends with the the newspaper saying we can't leave a functioning Iraq behind us, and we should quit.
+Bush is right, but that ends with the newspaper saying, we can't leave a functioning Iraq behind us, and we should quit.

 His history lecture is disputable, not least in his illusion of Vietnam and Cambodia.

-Uh not so fast on Cambodia's, not wrong about Cambodia.
+Not so fast on Cambodia.

-Uh sit tight on this.
+Sit tight on this.

 The Times story.

-No, he's they admit that he's right factually.
+They admit that he's right factually.

-Uh the U.S. goals may be out of its reach.
+The U.S. goals may be out of its reach.

 Let me read to you.

-Trying to debunk the President's VFW speech, the Times has lately resuscitated the hoary claim that it was U.S. military activity that destabilized Cambodia in the first place.
+Trying to debunk the president's VFW speech, the Times has lately resuscitated the hoary claim that it was U.S. military activity that destabilized Cambodia in the first place.

 This claim, alas, is not supportable.